 Everybody wants to jump on the bandwagon to gain better health from coconut oil.
 But do you know how best to eat it to reap its health benefits?
+You can eat it raw, or cook your food with it, or take coconut oil capsules.
+However, no matter which way you choose to eat coconut oil, especially if you're just getting started, you should always start off with a small amount.
+Why?

 When I say 'raw', it means uncooked or in its most original form.